spaulg/composer-maven-plugin/README.md

 # composer-maven-plugin

-PHP Composer maven plugin for running composer.phar install or action jobs for a PHP composer project.
+PHP Composer maven plugin for running composer.phar install or update actions for a PHP composer project.

 Add this plugin as a plugin dependency to your Maven projects to install composer dependencies found in a composer.json file